Telefonica/gymnos/docs/source/guide/add_a_data_augmentor.rst

 This command will create ``gymnos/data_augmentors/my_data_augmentor.py``, and modify ``gymnos/__init__.py`` to register data augmentor so we can load it using ``gymnos.load``.

-The data augmentor registration process is done by associating the data augmentor name with their path:
+The data augmentor registration process is done by associating the data augmentor id with their path:

 .. code-block:: python
     :caption: gymnos/__init__.py

     data_augmentors.register(
-        name="my_data_augmentor",
+        type="my_data_augmentor",
         entry_point="gymnos.data_augmentors.my_data_augmentor.MyDataAugmentor"
     )